September 10, 2024: Kraaipan Gold Project, Financing Announcement and Share Consolidation - Voiceover by President and CEO, Ken Armstrong.

 The Khunwana Formation- forms the upper part of the Kraaipan Group and is lithologically very similar to the Goldridge Formation consisting of mafic meta-volcanic rocks derived from basalts.

 Granitoid intrusions were emplaced episodically throughout the formation of the KGB.
 Such intrusions are typical features of greenstone belts and are often associated with the formation of mineral deposits.
-The intrusive relationship between the granitoids of the KGB and the Kraaipan Group suprcrustal rocks is poorly understood due to limited exposure, however the granites typically contain xenoliths of Kraaipan Group amphibolites and banded iron formation confirming their younger age (Anhaeusser and Walraven, 1997).
+The intrusive relationship between the granitoids of the KGB and the Kraaipan Group supracrustal rocks is poorly understood due to limited exposure, however the granites typically contain xenoliths of Kraaipan Group amphibolites and banded iron formation confirming their younger age (Anhaeusser and Walraven, 1997).

 Outcrop of the KGB within the Kraaipan Project area is limited to the roughly north-south trending Mosi ridge (see image below) and a few local exposures along the Molopo River that forms the international border between South Africa and Botswana.
 The Mosi ridge is comprised of a series of discontinuous, grass covered hills comprised of banded iron formation (BIF).